-How to find out if your password has been compromised
+How to check if your password is compromised

 One of the easiest ways to find out if your password has been compromised is to use a website like HaveIBeenPwned.com.
 You can enter your email address and check if your email and/or password have been part of a data breach.
 The website’s database is frequently updated with new breaches, so it’s a good idea to check your email and passwords regularly.

 Another way to check if your password has been compromised is to use a password manager that has a built-in feature that checks your password against a database of compromised passwords.
 This way, you can easily check if your password has been compromised without having to go to a different website.